Missing Multiple Teeth? Affordable Implant- Supported Dentures in Southeast, MI May Be Your Answer!

 Implant-supported dentures offer the following benefits over traditional dentures:

 - Greater comfort and convenience

 - Do not shift, click or make noise

 - Do not irritate soft tissues

 - Offer a stable, solid bite

 Care for Your Implant-Supported Dentures

 A fixed dental implant-supported denture is a permanent restoration that can only be removed by one of the dentists at the My Family Dental centers.
 Unlike removable dental implant-supported dentures, fixed dentures are designed to be cleaned by the patient.

 Implant Supported Partial Dentures

 A dental implant-fixed denture involves the surgical placement of four to six dental implants into the jawbone.
-These are then used to support a temporary dental bridge or denture through the healing process, during which the dental implants naturally fuse with the jawbone.
-Final replacement teeth are placed three to four months following the dental implant placement.
-Contact us today for a free consultation on implant supported dentures!
+These are then used to support a temporary dental bridge or denture through the healing process, during which time the dental implants naturally fuse with the jawbone.
+Final teeth are set three to four months following the dental implant placement.
+Contact us today for a free consultation to discuss implant-supported dentures!